 What happens if epoxy gets wet before it cures

 Water has a profound effect on the cure kinetics of epoxy systems.
-At low degrees of cure (<60%), water causes an acceleration of the epoxy cure rate.
-However, at high degrees of cure (>70%), water has the opposite effect and leads to a decrease in both the cure rate and the overall degree of cure.
+At low degrees of cure (70%), water has the opposite effect and leads to a decrease in both the cure rate and the overall degree of cure.
 The mechanism behind this behavior is thought to be related to the interaction of water with the growing epoxy network.
 These findings have important implications for the storage and handling of epoxy-based materials.

 If you find that your epoxy pour is too thick, there are a few things you can do in order to correct the issue.
 One is to pour the next layer after the previous pour has gone through its heat cycle, which is usually around 24 hours.
 This will usually help to alleviate the problem.
 Another thing you can do is to try and thin out the epoxy pour before you do it.
 This can be done by adding a little bit of water to the mix.